Vernon Schillinger: Season 5

 Carrie proves Hank is the father of her baby, but is killed in a bus accident on the way to Oz.
 The baby survives and is sent to live with Carrie's parents in Montana.
+Schillinger is left devastated at this loss as it means he has no one to visit him.
+Cloutier is also murdered by Timothy Kirk depriving Schillinger of any positive influence to curb his tendencies and moderate him.
 Sister Pete averts an Aryan–Muslim war by arranging mediation sessions between Beecher, Saïd, and Schillinger.
 In one session Beecher admits to abusing alcohol and heroin, Saïd admits to previously using heroin and crack cocaine, while Schillinger proudly claims he has never used drugs.
 When discussing homosexuality, Schillinger and Saïd denounce it as a "perversion", but Saïd points out that Schillinger has previously raped Beecher and Cyril O'Reily, among others.
 Schillinger denies it, provoking an enraged Beecher to attack him.
 Schillinger offers Beecher a job delivering mail to Keller in exchange for allowing new prisoner Adam Guenzel, a family friend of Beecher's, to be left at the mercy of the Aryans in Unit B. Beecher accepts the offer after Guenzel throws homophobic slurs at him upon learning of his relationship with Keller, allowing Guenzel to be beaten and gang raped following his transfer.

 An FBI agent informs Schillinger that he strongly believes Pancamo orchestrated the murder of Schillinger's younger son Hank.
 The Aryans attacked the Italians in the gym with Robson stabbing Pancamo, who is hospitalized.
 Peter Schibetta seeks revenge and asks Saïd for help.
 Saïd refuses, saying Schibetta's previous rape by Adebisi cannot change Schibetta's reputation.
 The other Italian mobsters agree and decide not to move against the Aryans without Pancamo's order.
 Schibetta goes after the Aryans alone attempting to stab Schillinger, when he and Robson go to pick up their damaged pool table, after they taunt him with racial slurs and references to being raped by Adebisi.
 Schillinger, Robson, and another Aryan beat and gang-rape Schibetta over the pool table, during the rape Schillinger taunts Schibetta about comparing Schillinger's penis size to Adebisi's.
 Schibetta is returned to the psych ward, while the Aryans now get a good laugh when playing with their repaired pool table.